London Bridge is the fourth busiest station in the country, handling around 54 million passengers each year.

 The design of the Class 700 incorporates the feedback of UK train operators, passenger focus groups, train crew, cleaners and maintainers.
 Developed specifically to meet the demands of the Thameslink infrastructure programme - delivering high frequency, high capacity services - they will be more reliable and more energy efficient than existing rolling stock.
 Their lightweight design will mean less wear and tear on the tracks, saving money in maintaining the network.

 The trains have undergone a rigorous testing schedule.
 Early last year the first Class 700 was put to the test in a special climate chamber, measuring its ability to withstand the effects of extreme ambient temperatures, solar gain, ice, snow and wind, thus ensuring the trains are up to the challenge of carrying commuters in and out of London, whatever the weather.

 When will the Three Bridges and Hornsey depots be ready for service?

 The purpose-built Three Bridges depot in Crawley, West Sussex, opened in August 2015, and has been key in undertaking train testing and maintenance and staff training, ensuring the first Class 700s could make it’s into service debut on 20 June.

-The construction of the second depot in Hornsey, north London, is also well under way, with handover to GTR on course for July 2016.
+The construction of the second depot in Hornsey, north London, was completed in July 2016.